kavia-common/network-management-5556-5684/BackendAPIService/README.md

 This service integrates with MongoDB via `pymongo` and exposes REST APIs (flask-smorest).
 This document covers environment variables, MongoDB configuration (Atlas-ready), CORS configuration, and available endpoints.

+Preview note:
+- The API can start even if MongoDB is not reachable.
+In that case, `/health/db` will report an error until you configure `MONGODB_URI` (or host/port parts) and ensure the database is accessible.

 ## Requirements

 - Python 3.10+